-Wild About Wildlife Camp * Entering Grades 6-9 * August 14-18 * 9AM-Noon (M/Tu/F) & 9-2PM (W/Th) * $165 * Are you a budding biologist wondering about the animals in your backyard?
+Wild About Wildlife Camp * Entering Grades 6-9 * August 13-17 * 9AM-Noon (M/F) & 9-2PM (Tu/W/Th) * $185 * Are you a budding biologist wondering about the animals in your backyard?
 Join biologists from OSU’s Fisheries and Wildlife department to discover the wonders of the natural world!
 In this camp, students will learn how scientists study wildlife and fisheries both in the lab and in the field.
 Campers will explore the wetlands, forests, and streams in western Oregon to identify, sample, and learn about native species and habitats.
-Planned excursions include, but are not limited to, trips to the Hatfield Marine Science Center (HMSC), Oregon Hatchery Research Center (OHRC), and William L. Finley National Wildlife Refuge.
+Planned excursions include, but are not limited to, trips to the Hatfield Marine Science Center (HMSC), the Oregon Coast, and William L. Finley National Wildlife Refuge.
 During these activities we will discuss species biology, conservation, and management, and factors that shape populations and ecosystems.
-Note: Camp hours are extended (9am-2pm) on Wednesday and Thursday to accommodate travel to HMSC and OHRC.
+Note: Camp hours are extended (9am-2pm) on Tuesday, Wednesday, and Thursday to accommodate travel to field and research sites.
 Drop-off and pick up will be at the OSU campus, but students will travel in OSU vans to natural areas in or near Corvallis and Newport during camp hours.
 SCHOLARSHIP FUNDS AVAILABLE FOR THIS CAMP!